colbywight/Numerical-AnalysisII/PowerMethodEllipticExample.md

-# Math 4610 Fundamentals of Computational Mathematics Software Manual Entry
+# Software Manual Entry

-**Routine Name:**  jacobiIter
+**Routine Name:**  powerMethod

 **Author:** Colby Wight

 **Language:** C++

-**Description/Purpose:**  The purpose of this routine is to the appoximate solution the the eigenvalue problem Av = (lambda)v.
-This method will calculate the dominant eigenvalue and eigenvector of a matrix.
-We will assume that the matrix has a full set of eigenvalues for this routine.
+**Description/Purpose:**  As a further example of appying the power method for computing the largest value of a matrix, apply your code to the matrix that arises from the second order finite difference method for the elliptic ODE u'' = f(x)
+Determine how the largest eigenvalue changes as the size of the matrix increases.

 **Input:** The required inputs for this routine are A, v0, tol and maxIter.
 Where we have A as a nxn (square) matrix. v0 is the vector guess.
 As usuall we will use tol and maxIter to break out of a loop when either out desired tolerance level is met or the maximum allowable interations has been tried.